Mike Baldassin: Professional career

 Baldassin was not drafted, but played two seasons for the San Francisco 49ers.

 Later life

 Baldassin became a police officer in both Oakland and Seattle, earning the Medal of Valor in Oakland.
-He later became a teacher and coach at Bellarmine Preparatory School, serving as head football coach from 1996-2002.
+He later became a teacher and coach at Bellarmine Preparatory School, serving as head football coach from 1996 to 2002.
 He won three league championships and made four state playoff appearances, and was recognized with multiple Coach of the Year honors.